Facebook Pixel The Problem With Taking a Break From Photography: Advice From a Pro

 The thing is, these habits and processes were built step by step.
 You didn’t just wake up one day and have a complete post-processing workflow in place.

-Once you add that to the possibility that once you step away from social media, you may very well recognize just how toxic it can be, which makes it all the harder to willingly step back into that arena.
+There’s also the possibility that once you step away from social media, you may very well recognize just how toxic it can be.
+This makes it even more difficult to willingly step back into that arena – even though it’s often a necessary part of building a photographic business or brand.

-Depending on how long your break is for, things that you take for granted can change dramatically.
+Depending on how long your break lasts, things that you take for granted can change dramatically.
 My break lasted a couple of years.
-In that time, Photoshop transformed into something only slightly recognizable.
-Lightroom transformed into the go-to for photographers, and Instagram went from iOS users only to taking over the world.
+During that time, Photoshop transformed into something only slightly recognizable.
+Lightroom became the go-to image manager and editor for photographers, and Instagram went from iOS users only to taking over the world.

 You can probably see the disadvantages here.
 In this technological world, everything changes at a ridiculous pace.
 By taking time out, you are removing yourself from a position where you can adjust to these changes as they happen.
 When you decide to come back, you now have an enormous workload of stuff that you have to learn or relearn just to put yourself at the same level you were before.

-If you’re a portrait photographer, or any sort of social photographer, this is probably the most applicable point to you.
+If you’re a portrait photographer or any sort of client-based photographer, this is probably the most applicable point to you.

 Over time, your network of clients, collaborators and co-conspirators changes organically.
 However, if you’re on a break, you don’t have as many opportunities to add new people to your network.

-If you weren’t on a break, this would still happen, but your network would still be growing naturally.
+If you weren’t on a break, this isn’t avoidable – but your network would still be growing naturally.
 However, if you’re not there to grow that network, the holes that these people leave will be empty once your break is over.
-If your break is an extended one over a couple years, you may come back to find that the network that you put a significant amount of time and effort into building is decimated.
+If your break lasts a couple of years, you may come back to find that the network that you put a significant amount of time and effort into building is decimated.

-All of these things on their own may not seem insurmountable, but once you add them all together, they can accumulate to an enormous challenge that will set you back in both time and effort.
+All of these things on their own may not seem insurmountable, but once you add them all together, they can become an enormous challenge that will set you back in both time and effort.

 Having to refocus on these things also means that once you’ve decided that you’re ready to come back to photography, you have to put a great deal of time into the things that aren’t photography.

-For a lot of people who are frustrated and disillusioned with their photography, it is often these ancillary administrative tasks that cause the feelings of frustration and disillusionment in the first place.
+For a lot of people who are frustrated and disillusioned with their shooting, it is often these ancillary administrative tasks that cause feelings of frustration and disillusionment in the first place.

 If you are in a position where you are considering taking a break, I understand and I empathize.
 A lot of photographers have been there before.

-Before you make a decision, please, please take the time to consider all of the possible consequences of taking a break.
+But before you make a decision, please, please take the time to consider all of the possible consequences.

-Again, my circumstances will be different from yours and your consequences may not look remotely like mine, but there will be consequences that you may not be able to see yet.
-Please try to take them into account.
+Again, my circumstances will be different from yours and your consequences may not look remotely like mine – but there will likely be consequences that you aren’t yet able to see.
+Please dig deep, think about your scenario, and try to take them into account.

-Have you taken a break from photography or considering it?
-Feel free to share your experiences in the comments below.
+Have you taken a break from photography before?
+Are you considering taking a break now?
+Feel free to share your experiences in the comments below!

 Read more from our Tips & Tutorials category